marcusleg/ws1819-artificial-intelligence/README.md

-# Not sure how to name this yet
+# Artificial Intelligence WS 2018/2019
 In this codebase I implemented some of the problems and solutions presented in the Artificial Intelligence class of my masters degree.
 The class is based on the book *Artificial Intelligence: A Modern Approach* by *Stuart Russell* and *Peter Norvig*.

 At the time of writing (2018-11-21) only search algorithms are implemented.